valory-xyz/open-autonomy/docs/using_stack_deployment.md

 # Cloud Deployment

 !!! info
     This section is under review and will be updated soon.

 We have provided a number of ways to run agent services build with the {{open_autonomy}} framework across multiple different cloud providers.
-The deployment has been implemented using a minimal distribution of Kubernetes to run as close to the bare metal as allowable.
-This approach leads to a number of key benefits for node operators and infrastructure providers:

 The deployment has been implemented using a minimal distribution of Kubernetes to run as close to the bare metal as allowable.

 This approach leads to a number of key benefits for node operators and infrastructure providers:

 1. No reliance upon an individual provider.
 We currently provide documentation coverage for both Digital Ocean and for Amazon Web Services (AWS).
 2. Lower costs compared to using a managed alternative.